wacncontent/CustomizeTool/removeCommentMooncakeOutput/articles/virtual-machines/virtual-machines-command-line-tools.md

 + **--run-id** &lt;run-id>: Optional.
 The id of the run history.
 If not specified, show the latest run.
 + **--slot** &lt;slot>: The name of the slot to restart.

-###Commands to manage your web app diagnostics
+###Commands to manage your web site diagnostics

 **site log download [options] [name]**

-Download a .zip file that contains your web app's diagnostics.
+Download a .zip file that contains your web site's diagnostics.

 	~$ azure site log download
 	info:    Executing command site log download